aegif/CmisSync/CmisSync/Mac/README.md

 ## Building on Mac

-You can choose to build SparkleShare from source or to download the SparkleShare bundle.
+You can choose to build CmisSync from source or to download the CmisSync bundle.

 ### Installing build requirements